serpent-linux/website/content/about.md

  - Third party applications reliant on containers only.
 No compat-hacks
  - Wayland-only.
 X11 compatibility via containers will be investigated
  - Fully stateless with management tools and upstreaming of patches
+ - Atomic updates + rollbacks with a seriously powerful package manager
+ - Read only rootfs for improved security
+ - Live kernel patching
  - Lots, lots more.
 We'll blog about it.

 #### Opinionated By Default